Assistant Professor, City College of New York, 2011-Present

-Invited Guest, Harry Brighouse’s Political Philosophy Graduate Seminar, University of Madison, WI.
-April 2014.
+Invited Guest, Harry Brighouse’s Political Philosophy Graduate Seminar, University of Wisconsin, Madison, WI, April 2014.

-Philosophy of Education Session at the American Philosophical Association Central Division Meeting, Chicago, February 2014.
+Philosophy of Education Session at the American Philosophical Association Central Meeting, Chicago, IL, February 2014.

-Philosophy of Education Colloquium, Teacher’s College, Columbia University, New York, October 2013.
+Teacher’s College Philosophy of Education Colloquium, Columbia University, New York, NY, October 2013.